Annual Renewal - Denturists

 As a non-practising denturist, you will not be permitted to practise denturism.
 You may apply to reinstate to a practising status any time.
 The reinstatement process does not require a new criminal record check.
 A denturist who holds non-practising status is not required to have active malpractice coverage.

-Note: Denturists may hold non-practising registration indefinitely but must meet the Quality Assurance Program (QAP) requirements to transfer back to practising.
+Note: Denturists may hold non-practising registration indefinitely but must meet the Quality Assurance Program (QAP) requirements to reinstate to practising.
 Denturists will also need to reactivate professional liability insurance coverage.
 Certificates/Letters of Standing from all jurisdictions a denturist currently hold/previously held registration(s) in may be required.

 Unrenewed Registration